• Home

 DIY Large Scale Canvas Painting

 After a layer of blue, I painted over it with a layer of white.
-Then another layer of a light beige-y white.
+Then, another layer of a light beige-y white.
 Several times I came back with the previous color to add a little more in some spaces until I got a layered base that I really liked.
 After that, I added the loopy swirls.
 I used a small paintbrush and just free-handed the loops.
-My first attempt at this, I didn’t like so I painted over it again with the beige-y white and started over with the loopy swirls and that time I got it right.
-It was just perfect and it was finished.

 DIY Large Scale Canvas Painting